Training for an Aerobic Test

 Sunday Rest

-The speed endurance and strength work should be two separate training sessions with 2 to 3 hours recovery between them.
+The speed endurance and strength work should be two separate training sessions with 2 to 3 hours of recovery.

 Every 4th week drop the speed endurance sessions.
-The objective of this is to allow your body to recover from the previous three weeks training and reduce the chances of overtraining and injury.
+This objective is to allow your body to recover from the previous three weeks of training and reduce the chances of overtraining and injury.

 Free Calculator